Ad Code

 Some facts about Stuttering

-• The risk of stuttering is more in boys as compared to a girl.
+• The risk of stuttering is higher in boys than in girls.

 • Stutter may happen due to having a brain injury.

-• Over 3 Million “American” suffer from a stutter.
+• Over 3 million Americans suffer from a stutter.

-• Lots of famous people suffer from a stutter.
+• Many famous people struggle with a stutter.

 • Stuttering may differ for different people.

-• Approx 70 million people in the world suffer from Stutter.
+• Approximately 70 million people in the world suffer from Stutter.

-• Stuttering is known as Stammering in Britain.
+• Stuttering is commonly referred to as Stammering in Britain.

 • Stammer may vary from time to time, but Stutter can't.